neondatabase/website/content/docs/quickstart/hasura.md

 ---
-title: Getting Started with Hasura
+title: Run a Hasura App
 ---

 Hasura is a cloud-based GraphQL provider for existing databases.
 This guide will cover zero-coding integration between Neon cloud service and Hasura Cloud.
 By the end of this guide, we will have a working HTTP API endpoint that uses GraphQL to query our serverless database and responds with a set of rows.